tradeparadex/paradex-py/README.md

 ```

 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

-To finalize the set-up for publishing to PyPi or Artifactory, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/publishing/#set-up-for-pypi).
-For activating the automatic documentation with MkDocs, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/mkdocs/#enabling-the-documentation-on-github).
-To enable the code coverage reports, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/codecov/).

-## Releasing a new version

-- Create an API Token on [Pypi](https://pypi.org/).
-- Add the API Token to your projects secrets with the name `PYPI_TOKEN` by visiting [this page](https://github.com/tradeparadex/paradex-py/settings/secrets/actions/new).
-- Create a [new release](https://github.com/tradeparadex/paradex-py/releases/new) on Github.
-- Create a new tag in the form `*.*.*`.

-For more details, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/cicd/#how-to-trigger-a-release).